Strategic management accounting is a key component of the overall skills base of today’s professional accountant

 Part B: Strategy, management control, and performance measurement

 Part C: Determining performance measures and setting performance targets

 Module 4: Techniques for creating and managing value

 This module shows how, through the use of a variety of strategic management accounting concepts, tools and techniques, the professional accountant is able to assist with the growth of organisational value.
 The module uses a case study to illustrate the implementation of strategies to enhance value.
 Module 4 focuses on managing the value chain and discusses the key components of strategic cost management and strategic profit management.

-- Part A: Applying strategic management accounting concepts, tools and techniques to the value chain
+Part A: Applying SMA concepts, tools and techniques to the value chain

 Module 5: Project management

 Project management is an integral aspect of management strategy.
 This module explores the roles involved in project management, including project leadership and the professional accountant.
 It examines the strategic management accountant’s role in project selection, planning, implementation, control and monitoring and project completion and review.